 Associate Professor in Comparative Literature at the Department of Linguistic, Literary and Aesthetic Studies (LLE)

-The Faculty of Humanities at the University of Bergen invites applications for a permanent positions as Associate Professor of Comparative Literature at the Department of Linguistic, Literary and Aesthetic Studies (LLE) from August 1, 2021.
+The Faculty of Humanities at the University of Bergen invites applications for a permanent position as Associate Professor of Comparative Literature at the Department of Linguistic, Literary and Aesthetic Studies (LLE) from 1 January , 2022.

-In addition to Comparative Literature, the Department offers courses in Digital Culture, Linguistics, Art History, Scandinavian Studies, Old Norse Philology, Norwegian as a Secondary Language, and the History of Theatre.
+In addition to Comparative Literature, the Department offers courses in Digital Culture, Linguistics, Art History, Scandinavian Studies, Old Norse Philology, Norwegian as a Secondary Language, and Theatre Studies.

-At the moment there are seven permanent positions in Comparative Literature at the University of Bergen.
-There are also two Ph.D.
-Students and one postdoctoral researcher.

-Research is centered on literature from the 17th century to the present.
-Current research projects and research interests include «Romanticism: Literature and Phliosophy», «Literary Historiograhpy and Literary Evaluation», «Rhetoric, Literature and Law, and Law and Humanities», «Modernism in Theory and Literary Practice», «Radical Philosophy».
+Today, there are seven permanent positions in Comparative Literature at the University of Bergen, in addition to two Ph.D.
+Candidates and one Postdoctoral Researcher.
+The following research groups in Comparative Literature are currently active: “Enlightenment Studies”, “Literary Historiography and Literary Evaluation”, “Literature and Radical Philosophy,” and “Rhetoric, Literature and Law”.
+In addition, faculty members are engaged in the following research areas: Romanticism; Modernism in Theory and Literary Practice; Critical Theory; Psychoanalysis and Literature; Law and the Humanities: Legal Narratives; Gender Studies; World Literature; Song Lyrics; Textual-action Studies in Modern Drama, Prose Fiction and Film; the History of the Novel; Norwegian Literary History.

-Work tasks/research field:
+Work description:

-The position comprises teaching, research, dissemination and administrative components.
-The successful candidate will teach and supervise students in the field of comparative literature and literary theory and take part in the development of curricula in comparative literature and literary theory.
+The person who will be selected for the position will be expected to teach, supervise at all levels and in all programs relating to Comparative Literature, and to be an active researcher, in addition to performing administrative duties.
+The academic faculty in comparative literature and literary theory will also participate in the development of curricula in accordance with current study regulations.

-The successful candidate will take part in teaching according to current study regulations.
-Work task include teaching, supervision and assessment of students at all levels and in all programs relating to comparative literature and literary theory.

-The successful applicant will have the right and the duty to conduct research within his or her specialty and will also be assigned some academic administrative work.

-The holder of the position is expected to establish residence in such a way as to be able to participate in the work of the department on a daily basis.
+The person holding the position will have the right and the duty to conduct research within his or her specialty and will also be assigned some academic administrative work.
+She/he is also expected to establish residence in such a way as to be able to participate in the daily work of the department.
 The person employed must follow the rules and regulations pertaining the position at any time.

 Qualifications and personal qualities:

 To be qualified for the position, the applicant must have a doctoral degree in Comparative Literature or another relevant field.
-Both width of research and particular specialized competence is required.
+Breadth of research and specialized competence in a particular field of research are required.

-Applicants must have published research on a high international level beyond their doctoral thesis.
-It is an advantage to have taken part in research collaboration and international cooperation.
-Experience from research leadership and research communication will also be given weight.
-In assessing the applicants, special weight will be given to academic research published during the last five years.
+Applicants must have published research beyond their doctoral thesis, preferably in international publishing channels of high standing.
+It is also an advantage if the candidate has taken part in international research collaborations and has held leadership positions within larger research projects.
+Dissemination of research beyond the academic community will also be given weight.
+In assessing the applicants, special weight will be given to research published during the last five years.

-Applicants who have done research across different languages, literary epochs and literary genres will have an advantage.
-The applicants must document a solid knowledge of literary theory.
+Applicants who have done research across different languages, literary epochs and literary genres will be preferred.
+The applicants must also document a solid knowledge of literary theory.

 Basic pedagogical training is a requirement for the position.
 If this requirement is not met prior to employment, the successful applicant will be offered a course to acquire the necessary teaching skills.
 The holder of the position will be expected to teach at both graduate and undergraduate levels, and to supervise master as well as doctoral students.